What do I need to know about qurbani?

 No part of the animal must be sold, not even the skin.
 The butcher must not be paid from a share of the animal, though you may gift him a portion.

-Can you give multiple qurbani?
+Can you do multiple qurbani?

 Yes.
 You can buy as many animals / shares as you like.
 You may offer a sacrifice per family member, and also for loved ones who have passed away.
 It earns more reward if you give more, though the requirement is only one animal per family.